Development of the chakras

 But to have arrived at this point is not enough.
 Anyone possessed of the faculty of clairvoyant vision can perceive these higher sense-organs in man.
 But these organs themselves must now be further developed.
 So far they have been formed out of a world higher than those worlds out of which our human constitution is otherwise built up.
 Now comes the second stage, the preparation for actual vision.
 The form taken by the process of preparation is that anyone who has attained Imaginative Knowledge through the development of the lotus-flowers and is conscious of having attained it, now passes on to something rather more difficult, to a higher stage of inner work and effort.

-By means of this lotus-flower he can comprehend what is connected with temporal things, from the beginning of the earth's existence until its end.
-By means of this organ he also learns to recognise the occult significance of the Mystery of Golgotha
+- A Man who by meditation has cultivated thoughts permeated with feeling becomes gradually conscious, through this developed force which would otherwise have become speech, of the so-called sixteen-petalled lotus-flower in the region of the larynx.
+By means of this lotus-flower he can comprehend what is connected with temporal things, from the beginning of the Earth's existence until its end.
+By means of this organ he also learns to recognise the occult significance of the Mystery of Golgotha, of which we shall speak in the next lecture.

 - .. no sooner have you passed over into the condition of sleep than the part of your astral body which belongs in waking life to your heart, becomes for you an eye, — becomes, in very fact, what we may call a heart-eye; and with this heart-eye you ‘see’ what is now taking place.
 For present-day mankind, the perception is a very dim one.
 Nevertheless it is more assuredly there; the heart-eye perceives the experiences of this first sphere of sleep.
 Very soon after you have fallen asleep, the heart-eye begins also to look back at what has been left lying in bed.
 Your I and astral body look back with the heart-eye upon your physical and etheric bodies.
 And the picture of planetary movements that you are now experiencing in your astral body, rays back to you from your ether-body; you behold a reflection of it in your ether-body.
 Present-day man is so constituted that as soon as ever he wakes up, he immediately forgets the dim consciousness that he had in the night by means of his heart-eye.
 There are however, dreams in which we can catch, as it were, an echo of it.
 Such dreams are astir with an inner movement that is reminiscent of the planetary movements.
 Then into these dreams come pictures from real life; but that is only when the astral body has begun to dive down into the ether-body, which latter carries and preserves for us the memory of our life.